 #63 GEORGE RUSSELL

-Reigning Formula 2 champion George Russell steps up to Formula 1 in 2019 with the Williams team.
+2018 Formula 2 champion George Russell stepped up to Formula 1 in 2019 with the Williams team.
+Despite not having competitive machinery, the Brit still found ways to impress in his maiden season.

 |Full Name||George Russell|